 Found between Thailand and Singapore, Peninsular Malaysia (often known as West Malaysia) is home to the majority of the country’s multicultural population.
 Home to the capital and largest city, Kuala Lumpur, it is more developed than Malaysian Borneo at just 1/3rd of the size.
 Peninsular Malaysia is cut in half by the Titiswanga, a mountain range running right down the middle.

-- PULAU TIOMAN: Once voted one of the ‘Top 10 Tropical Islands in the World’ by Time Magazine, Pulau Tioman takes some beating for its glorious white sands, turquoise seas and laid-back island life.
+Heading west from KL, you will come across the UNESCO World Heritage coastal town of Melaka – once upon a time an ancient strategic port town, with a fascinating colonial history involving the Dutch, Portuguese, Chinese and English.
+And if it’s true island paradise you’re looking for – further east you will find Pulau Tioman, once voted one of the ‘Top 10 Tropical Islands in the World’ by Time Magazine, Tioman takes some beating for its glorious white sands, turquoise seas and laid-back island life.